 In 1955 at the age of 30, the founder of Super Resin, Inc., Mr. Motoo Watanabe, came across composite materials for the first time and was fascinated by the potential of the material.
 For two years, he exhaustively studied composites on his own and established composite molding plant in Shibuya, Tokyo in 1957.

-Growth and Blooming
+The Growth and the Blooming

-Moving Towards the World of Carbon
+Moving Towards the World of Carbon Fiber

-Encounter with the Environment
+Activities for the Environment

 Dawn of the ACM Era

-Participation in the Hayabusa Project
+Joining the Hayabusa (Spacecraft) Project

-Significant Advances in Space
+Significant Advances in Aeropace

-From space to Earth
+From Space to Earth

-In order to deliver “space quality” technology and products to the people all over the world, we established seven dreamers laboratories, inc. in Silicon Valley on February 10, 2011.
+In order to deliver “space quality” technology and products to people all over the world, we established seven dreamers laboratories, inc. in Silicon Valley on February 10, 2011.